BartSte/fzf-help/README.md

 command you want to get help for.
 This will open `fzf` with a list of options and the `--help` documentation in the preview window.
 You can press `ctrl-a` again to toggle the preview window to the bottom or the right of the widget.
-This is usefull when you do not like page wrapping.
+This is useful when you do not like page wrapping.

 # Troubleshooting